3 Tips to Measure & Compare Dental Network Size

 What Does This Mean To You And Your Clients?

 An artificially inflated network is a hassle for you and your clients—just imagine the phone calls you may receive when your clients run into problems receiving services from in-network dentists.
-To ensure that you’re receiving an accurate representation of a network’s true size, it’s important to understand how a dental carrier quantifies their networks.
+To ensure that you’re receiving an accurate representation of a network’s true size, it’s important to understand how a dental carrier quantifies its networks.

 Tip #1: The size of the network cannot exceed the number of dentist licenses.